SHanDesign1993/Deep-Learning-Samples-TensorFlow-Python/README.md

 # Getting start with AI

-Artificial Intelligence: A field of computer science that aims to make computers achieve human-style intelligence.
+<b>Artificial Intelligence:</b> A field of computer science that aims to make computers achieve human-style intelligence.
 There are many approaches to reaching this goal, including machine learning and deep learning.

 <b>Machine Learning:</b> A set of related techniques in which computers are trained to perform a particular task rather than by explicitly programming them.